 Are you wondering if you will get paid while working a Co-op or Internship program but are afraid to ask?
 The primary reason for participating in either type of program is for the experience, of course… but a little change in the pocket wouldn’t hurt either, right?

 The answer to this question depends on the company.
 Some companies may offer a stipend, salary, or another form of compensation for your work, while others may not.
 It’s essential to ask the company about its compensation policies before accepting a Co-op or Internship position… if that is important to you.

 A co-op or internship is an effective and convenient way for students to gain relevant professional experience.
 Participants in cooperatives usually commit to multiple terms with an employer, either consecutively or over multiple years.
 This pretty much extends your undergraduate studies.
 On the other hand, internships offer a student the opportunity to gain professional experience before graduation, similar to co-ops.

 An internship typically lasts about three to four months, and students work part-time during this time.
 Many degree programs incorporate internships into their curricula, providing credit for internship completion, but they could either be paid or unpaid, unlike co-ops which are guaranteed paid.

 Students should consider their short- and long-term career goals when deciding between a co-op and an internship.
 It’s best to understand more about each one’s pros and cons before finally deciding which program to go for.
-Despite the Covid 19 hurdles, grab opportunities offered from the best colleges in the nation that offers the best internship or co-op programs!
+Despite the COVID-19 hurdles, grab opportunities offered by the best colleges in the nation that offer the best internship or co-op programs!